ZSL 200 logo

 Water vole or rat?

-Waters voles are very buoyant and fast swimmers, they make a 'plop' sound when enter the water and look like a small rugby ball floating through the water.
-On ground, they often sit on haunches, munching vegetation or grooming.
+Waters voles are very buoyant and fast swimmers, they make a 'plop' sound when they enter the water and look like a small rugby ball as they float.
+On the ground, they often sit on their haunches, munching vegetation or grooming.

 Rat with long pale tail and pale pointy ears.